Expand To Show Full Article

 Overview

-John Muir Country Park is located on one of the most beautiful stretches of the East Lothian coastline and offers a range of wildlife habitats that people of all ages will enjoy exploring.
+John Muir Country Park is located on one of the most beautiful stretches of East Lothian’s coastline where it offers a range of wildlife habitats that people of all ages will enjoy exploring.

-The park is dedicated to John Muir, the famous Scottish-born 19th-century naturalist and conservationist who preserved many of the wilderness areas in the United States, including Yosemite Valley and the Sequoia National Park after developing a fascination with East Lothian’s countryside.
+The park is dedicated to John Muir, the Scottish-born 19th-century naturalist and conservationist who founded many of the national parks in the United States – including Yosemite Valley and Sequoia National Park – after developing a fascination with East Lothian’s countryside as a child.

 John Muir Country Park